-pERC deliberated upon one non-comparative study (the PACE study) that examined the use of ponatinib in patients who were resistant or intolerant to imatinib, dasatinib, or nilotinib, including those who developed the T315I mutation after TKI therapy. pERC concluded that there is a net clinical benefit of ponatinib in patients with CP, AP, or BP CML and Ph+ ALL for whom other current TKI therapy is not appropriate, including CML or Ph+ ALL that is T315I mutation positive or where there is resistance or intolerance to prior TKI therapy. pERC considered the magnitude of major cytogenetic response (MCyR) experienced by a large proportion of patients in the PACE study to be clinically meaningful.
+pERC deliberated upon one non-comparative study (the PACE study) that examined the use of ponatinib in patients who were resistant or intolerant to imatinib, dasatinib, or nilotinib, including those who developed the T315I mutation after TKI therapy. pERC concluded that there is a net clinical benefit of ponatinib in patients with chronic, accelerated, or blast phase CML and Ph+ ALL for whom other current TKI therapy is not appropriate, including CML or Ph+ ALL that is T315I mutation positive or where there is resistance or intolerance to prior TKI therapy.
+Upon reconsideration of the pERC Initial Recommendation, pERC discussed feedback from the pCODR Provincial Advisory Group that would like pERC to reconsider a recommendation for the subgroup of patients with T315I mutation positive disease separate from the broader population.
+In pERC's re-deliberations for ponatinib, each subgroup of disease was discussed separately; however, pERC came to the same overall recommendation for each of these subgroups of patients. pERC considered the magnitude of major cytogenetic response (MCyR) experienced by a large proportion of patients in the PACE study to be clinically meaningful.
 Response rates and sustained responses of at least 12 months were seen in all subgroups of patients including those with the T315I mutation.
-No single mutation (including T315I) conferring resistance to ponatinib was observed. pERC acknowledged that MCyR is a reasonable surrogate for overall survival and that the substantial benefit in the one year progression free survival (PFS) and overall survival (OS) further supported the conclusion of net clinical benefit.
+No single mutation (including T315I) has been shown to confer resistance to ponatinib. pERC acknowledged that cytogenetic response (MCyR and complete cytogenetic response (CCyR)) is a reasonable surrogate for overall survival and that the substantial benefit in the one year progression free survival and overall survival further supported the conclusion of net clinical benefit.
 However, pERC noted that the impact of ponatinib on quality of life is unknown, as it was not measured in the PACE study. pERC values patient quality of life outcomes in studies, and was disappointed that the PACE study did not include quality of life measurements in its study design.

 pERC discussed the limitations of non-randomized studies and considered that, although the PACE trial was appropriately conducted, the conclusions that can be drawn from non-comparative data are not as robust as those that can be drawn from well-conducted randomized controlled trials (RCTs) with direct comparisons to relevant therapies.
-Therefore, while pERC concluded that ponatinib demonstrated clinical benefit in patients, there was considerable uncertainty in the magnitude of benefit with ponatinib as RCTs comparing ponatinib to dasatinib, nilotinib, bosutinib, and/or other relevant comparators including best supportive care were not available.
-The Committee felt there were sufficient numbers of patients with CP-CML who could have been randomized among currently available treatments (i.e. other TKIs) to determine comparative efficacy. pERC, however, agreed that a RCT would not be feasible for patients whose disease developed the T315I mutation or those with advanced (accelerated and blast) phases of CML or Ph+ ALL.
+Therefore, while pERC concluded that ponatinib demonstrated clinical benefit in patients, there was considerable uncertainty with regard to the magnitude of benefit with ponatinib as RCTs comparing ponatinib to dasatinib, nilotinib, bosutinib, and/or other relevant comparators including best supportive care were not available. pERC agreed with the pCODR Clinical Guidance Panel that an indirect comparison of ponatinib and other TKIs was not appropriate given the different patient populations, lines of therapy, and small sample sizes in the available studies.
+The Committee felt there were sufficient numbers of patients with CP-CML who could have been randomized among currently available treatments (i.e. other TKIs) to determine comparative efficacy.
+Upon reconsideration of the pERC Initial Recommendation, pERC noted that a RCT would likely not be feasible beyond the second-line setting for patients in whom other TKI therapy is not appropriate because of very small patient numbers.